plum-umd/checkedc-clang/clang/docs/checkedc/3C/CONTRIBUTING.md

 llvm-lit -vv TEST.c
 ```

-where `TEST.c` is the path of the test you want to run.
-(This assumes
+where `TEST.c` is the path of the test you want to run (you can also
-you've put the `bin` subdirectory of your build directory on your
+specify more than one test).
+This assumes you've put the `bin`
+subdirectory of your build directory on your `$PATH` or arranged some
-`$PATH` or arranged some other means of running `llvm-lit` from
+other means of running `llvm-lit` from there.
+The first `-v` makes
-there.)
-The first `-v` makes `llvm-lit` display the stdout and stderr
+`llvm-lit` display the stdout and stderr of failed tests; the second
-of failed tests; the second makes it display the `RUN` commands as
+makes it display the `RUN` commands as they execute so you can tell
-they execute so you can tell which one failed.
+which one failed.

 Every `.c` file under `clang/test/3C` is a test file.
 There are a few
 in subdirectories, so `*.c` will not pick up all of them; instead you
-can specify `llvm-lit -vv .`.
+can use `llvm-lit -vv .`.

 ## Coding guidelines